Catacombb/f9/DOCS/current_app_status.md

 - Uses React Context API via `DesignBriefContext` for global state management of the design brief.
 - State is organized into sections corresponding to the design brief sections.
 - Custom hooks (`useRoomsManagement`, `useProfessionalsManagement`, `useFileAndSummaryManagement`) encapsulate specific state logic within the context.
-- Context now integrates with Supabase for data persistence.
+- Context integrates with Supabase via `projectService.ts` for data persistence.

 ### UI Components
 - **Tailwind CSS** for styling
 - **ShadCN UI** component library
-- Custom components for specific UI needs
+- Custom components for specific UI needs (Map, Sidebar, Sections, etc.)
+- Theme hardcoded to 'light' via `ThemeProvider.tsx`, `next-themes` dependency not actively used for theme switching.

 ### Data Management
 - Form data stored in `DesignBriefContext` and persisted to Supabase.